Jalen Jones: New Orleans Pelicans (2017–2018)

 Jones was signed to a two-way contract by the New Orleans Pelicans on August 2, 2017.
 For the majority of this season, Jones would split his playing time between New Orleans and a G-League affiliate, the Greensboro Swarm.

 On January 8, 2018, Jones was waived by the Pelicans.

 Dallas Mavericks (2018)

 He signed a two-way contract with the Dallas Mavericks on January 11, 2018.
 Throughout the rest of the year, he split his playing time between the Mavericks and their G League affiliate, the Texas Legends.
 He was waived by the Mavericks on July 14, 2018.

 Cleveland Cavaliers/Canton Charge (2018–2019)

 On December 2, 2018, Jones was signed to a two-way contract by the Cleveland Cavaliers.
 Under the terms of the deal, he splits time between the Cavs and their G League affiliate, the Canton Charge.
 On January 15, 2019, Jones was waived by the Cavaliers.

-Kirolbet Baskonia (2019)
+Baskonia (2019)

 On January 22, 2019, Jones signed with Kirolbet Baskonia of the Liga ACB and the EuroLeague until the end of the season.